My interest in psychology did not begin with textbooks.

 I am selective instead.
 Long-form conversations.
 Carefully chosen sources.
 YouTube used intentionally, not passively.

+Attention is not neutral.
 What you repeatedly expose yourself to reshapes you, whether you consent to it or not.

 Turning the Lens Inward